-We are a leading global independent advisory firm that provides strategic and financial advice to clients across a range of the most active industry sectors and international markets.
+We are a leading global independent advisory firm that provides strategic and financial advice to clients across the most active industry sectors and international markets.
 Our wide range of global clients include large public multinational corporations, mid-sized public and private companies, individual entrepreneurs, private and institutional investors, creditor committees and government institutions.

-Further information regarding our business is provided in "Part I. Item 1.
-Business" of this filing.
+For further information regarding our business, refer to "Part I. Item 1.
+Business" and "Part I. Item 1A.
+Risk Factors" of this filing.

-Business Environment and Outlook
+Business Environment